Mohd Hamdan Abdullah: Governorship of Sabah (1975-1977)

 The new administration was short-lived when Tun Fuad Stephens was killed in a tragic air crash which happened on 6 June 1976.
-Tun Mohd Hamdan appointed Harris Salleh, Deputy Chief Minister under Tun Fuad, as the sixth Chief Minister.
+Tun Mohd Hamdan later appointed Harris Salleh, Deputy Chief Minister under Tun Fuad as the sixth Chief Minister.

 Despite all the political challenges that Tun Mohd Hamdan faced during his tenure as Yang di-Pertua Negara, he made a quite good reputation as a popular governor and state leader throughout his tenure.
 He made himself easily accessible so that he could be more closer to the people.
 He liked to tour throughout Sabah on his official visits in order to get closer to the people and understand their problems.
 As governor, he struggle to improve the living conditions and social welfare of the people, especially farmers and people living in the rural areas.

 Death

 Tun Mohd Hamdan died of heart failure at Istana Negeri, Kota Kinabalu on 10 October 1977.
 He was the first Sabah governor to die while still in office.
 He was buried at the Sabah State Heroes Mausoleum in the compound of Sabah State Mosque.